bryceprutsos/bryceprutsos.github.io/example/_posts/2012-02-07-example-content.md

 layout: post
 title: Example Content
 description: >
-  Howdy!
+  HowdyThis is an update!
 This is an example blog post that shows several types of HTML content supported in this theme.
 sitemap: false
 ---